 Although exploring the myriad temples is the main reason to visit Bagan, there are a couple of places within the surrounding region that are also worth seeking out.

-The climb to the summit of Popa Taung Kalat should take you around 20 minutes, ascending the many steps under a covered walkway, past rows of trinket and souvenir vendors.
+The climb to the top of Popa Taung Kalat should take you around 20 minutes, ascending the many steps under a covered walkway, past rows of trinket and souvenir vendors.
 This impressive rocky crag is crowned with an atmospheric complex of monasteries, stupas and shrines that includes the most revered of them all, Popa Taung Kalat Temple.
 Views from up here are stunning.

 Also pay a visit to the Mother Spirit of Popa Nat Shrine that lies in the village at the foot of the mountain, across from the steps that lead up Popa Taung Kalat.
 Inside you’ll find a host of mannequin-like figures that represent some of the 37 official nat.
-Hindu deities and other nat not counted among the official 37 can also be seen.
+Hindu deities and other nat not counted among the official 37 can additionally be seen.

 Getting to Mount Popa